-Amendments to MARPOL Annex VI aimed at improving the technical and operational efficiencies of all types of ships were adopted by the IMO in June 2021.
-These amendments will enter into force on 1 January 2023.
-The amendments introduce the Energy Efficiency Existing Ship Index (EEXI), a technical measure concerned with a ship’s design, and the Carbon Intensity Indicator (CII), an operational measure concerned with a ship’s trading and operation.
+The IMO recently introduced amendments to MARPOL Annex VI aimed at improving the technical and operational efficiencies of all types of ships.
+These amendments are expected to enter into force as soon as 1 January 2023.
+The amendments introduce the Energy Efficiency Existing Ship Index (EEXI), a technical measure concerned with ship design, and the Carbon Intensity Indicator (CII), an operational measure concerned with a ship’s trading and operation.

 The EEXI is a one-time requirement to improve the energy efficiency of a ship’s design.
-The regime applies to all existing ships above 400 GT falling under MARPOL Annex VI, and will therefore cover the majority of vessels in the commercial fleet worldwide.
+The regime applies to all existing ships above 400 GT falling under MARPOL Annex VI.
 The relevant ship will be ascribed an “attained EEXI” which will demonstrate the ship’s energy efficiency compared to a baseline.
 The attained EEXI will then be compared to a “required EEXI” for that particular ship type.
-If the attained EEXI is less efficient than the required EEXI, Owners will need to take steps to ensure compliance.
+If the attained EEXI is less efficient than the required EEXI, owners will need to take steps to ensure compliance.

 Implementation and compliance with the EEXI

-To comply with the EEXI, a Technical File will need to be prepared for most ships (excluding those built in accordance with the already existing Energy Efficiency Design Index (EEDI) Phase 2 or 3 requirements).
-The Technical File will record the calculation of the attained EEXI, which must be below the required EEXI value.
+To comply with the EEXI, a Technical File will need to be prepared for most ships (excluding those already built in accordance with Energy Efficiency Design Index (EEDI) Phase 2 or 3 requirements).
+The Technical File will record the calculation of the attained EEXI, which must be below the required threshold.

-Where the EEXI is a one-time certification, the CII regime will ensure continuous improvements to a ship’s energy efficiency by enforcing increasingly stricter emission targets for existing ships year on year.
-This will apply to almost all vessels above 5,000 GT, including cargo, tankers and cruise ships.
+Where the EEXI is a one-time certification, the CII regime will ensure continuous improvements to ships’ energy efficiency by enforcing increasingly stricter emission targets for existing ships year on year.
+This will apply to all ships above 5,000 GT.

 The actual CII attained will be documented (in most cases measured in grams of CO2 emitted per cargo-carrying capacity and nautical mile) and verified against the required CII.
 This gives a rating on a scale from A to E.